Veterinary epidemiologist specialized in animal health in tropical regions

 My passion in terms of research is for diseases at the interface between humans, domestic animals and wildlife in developing countries, with a special interest in emerging diseases and diseases that have an impact on the health and livelihood of local communities.

 The projects I have managed have investigated the role of water buffalo in the epidemiology of foot and mouth disease in Sri Lanka, Lyssavirus infections in Cambodian bat populations, Bartonella infections in free-ranging wild felids of Africa and North America, and West Nile fever and tick-borne diseases in the Caribbean.
 From 2007 to 2011, I mainly worked on avian influenza and Newcastle disease in Africa, coordinating an FAO project (EPIAAF) aimed at identifying risk factors for the introduction, maintenance and spread of HPAI H5N1 in Burkina Faso, Cameroon, Egypt, Ivory Coast, Niger, Nigeria, and Sudan, and the Malian component of a project funded by the French Ministry of Foreign Affairs (GRIPAVI) on the eco-epidemiology of avian influenza and Newcastle disease in Southern countries (Mauritania, Mali, Ethiopia, Madagascar, Zimbabwe and Vietnam).
 From 2012 to 2014, my research activities focused on two European projects: one on African swine fever (ASFORCE project) and one on developing decision support tools for the design of cost-effective risk-based surveillance systems (RISKSUR project).
-Since 2015, I have been working on cysticercosis, rabies, rodent-borne diseases and African swine fever in Madagascar.My work consists of detecting and quantifying the occurrence of animal diseases, understanding transmission mechanisms of pathogenic agents at the population level, identifying risk factors for the introduction, persistence and dissemination of epizootics, and optimizing surveillance and control measures for animal diseases.
+In 2015 and 2016, I worked on cysticercosis, rabies, rodent-borne diseases and African swine fever in Madagascar.My work consists of detecting and quantifying the occurrence of animal diseases, understanding transmission mechanisms of pathogenic agents at the population level, identifying risk factors for the introduction, persistence and dissemination of epizootics, and optimizing surveillance and control measures for animal diseases.

 The results of my research aim to improve the health of human and animal populations in countries of the South, by integrating multi-scale (from technical recommendations at the local level to the regional management of disease surveillance programs) and multi-disciplinary approaches.